Gaborone (Kgosi): Early life and family

-Chiefdom
+Kingdom

 Matlapeng died around 1880, and Gaborone, who was "already over sixty years of age", succeeded him as kgosi.
-Four years after his accession to the chiefdom, three of his brothers left the tribe to make their own ways in the world, although this was not an unusual occurrence amongst the Tswana.
+Four years after his accession to the Kingdom, three of his brothers left the tribe to make their own ways in the world, although this was not an unusual occurrence amongst the Tswana.
 Around the same time as his brothers left, Gaborone moved the tribe to what is now called Tlokweng, on the Notwane River.
-That land fell within the nominal territory of the Kwena, but Gaborone erased the previous ill-will between the tribes by sending Setshele a gift of money and cattle.
+That land fell within the nominal territory of the Kwena, but Gaborone erased the previous ill-will between the tribes by sending Sechele a gift of money and cattle.

-In 1895, Setshele's successor, Sebele, surrendered a strip of his land to the British, to be used for the construction of a railway by the British South Africa Company (BSAC).
+In 1895, Sechele's successor, Sebele, surrendered a strip of his land to the British, to be used for the construction of a railway by the British South Africa Company (BSAC).
 The land surrendered included Tlokweng.
 Rather than see their aging chief lose his land, the rest of the tribe determined that they would instead rent the land from the company until his death, at a rate of £150 per year.
 The company agreed that "the old chief should not be disturbed in his lifetime".
 Gaborone eventually died in 1931, at the estimated age of 106.
 He was succeeded by his grandson, his eldest son having predeceased him.

 Legacy

-After Gaborone's death, the Bechuanaland Protectorate negotiated the return of the Tlokwa land from the BSAC, and created the Batlokwa Reserve.
+After Gaborone's death, the Bechuanaland Protectorate negotiated the return of the Tlôkwa land from the BSAC, and created the Batlokwa Reserve.
 From the 1890s, Tlokweng had become known to British settlers as simply "Gaborone's Village", and the area on the opposite (western) bank to Tlokweng was given the name "Gaborone's Block".
 The name subsequently spread to the administrative headquarters of the area, and was corrupted from "Gaborone's" to "Gaberones".
 The town which developed retained the name "Gaberones" until 1969, when it was changed to Gaborone.
 Three years earlier, it had become the capital of the newly independent country of Botswana.